mjzffr/nettt/README.md

 * The user can join a "session" and that session can either be with another human player or a computer.
 * The user can send moves to play against the server's ai or another human
 * Waiting for server response does not block the game: you can quit at any time.
-* If one player quits, his parter is kicked off and the session is deleted.
+* If one player quits, his partner is kicked off and the session is deleted.

 What doesn't work yet:
-* The server is not fully hooked up with the game logic: i.e. it crashes if ** end-of-game occurs
+* The server is not fully hooked up with the game logic: i.e. it crashes if
+    * end-of-game occurs
-** client sends illegal move
+    * client sends illegal move
-** client moves out of turn
+    * client moves out of turn
     * The server doesn't give the client any feedback about things that went wrong; the client just gets kicked off in response to an illegal move, say

 ## How to run